 When you’re looking at old photographs, what’s simultaneously going to make you cringe and be a dead-giveaway to what decade it is?
 That’s right: it’s all about the hair.
 From long and luscious locks to layered bobs, the past 100 years have seen it all.
-Just in time for a little Throwback Thursday, we’ve compiled a list of the most memorable hairstyles and what it took to achieve the look:
+Just in time for a little throwback, we’ve compiled a list of the most memorable hairstyles and what it took to achieve the look:

 The 20s had a lot to roar about: shorter skirts, shorter hair, the right to vote, and a backfire on the alcohol ban.
 But this iconic decade did a lot more than inspire a legendary book (and now movie) called The Great Gatsby—it started a hairvolution.
 Starting with Louis Brook and dancer Irene Treman, the locks were cut into clean bobs with straight bangs—vastly different from the long, curled tresses of previous times.